Home

 It's a mushers dream.

 The first time Lynn Orbison told me to choose two dogs to mush with I was beside myself.
 My stomach was making turns from excitement.
+I mean these where real sprint race dogs and about 40 to choose from!

 In her yard there is this narrow little road through the woods where you start out mushing to so many paths you can hardly count them.